This post contains affiliate links.

 2. Gently place the eggs into the boiling water and let them cook for 4-6 minutes.

-3. Remove the eggs from the boiling water and transfer them to an egg cup or a small bowl.
+3. Using tongs or a spoon, remove the eggs from the boiling water and put them into egg cups or a small bowl.

-4. Carefully tap the top of the egg with a spoon to crack it open, and enjoy with toast or however desired.
+4. Gently tap the top of the egg with a spoon to crack it open and eat it.

 Hard-Scrambled Eggs